A guide will accompany you as you walk between 7 and 20 km each day. The total distance walked over the 5 days is

 Falls Creek and the Bogong High Plains

-We’ll have an easier (but not easy) day today, walking through pockets of snow gum and alpine meadows of the Bogong High Plains whilst admiring the surrounding views.
+We’ll have a slightly easier day today, walking through pockets of snow gum and alpine meadows of the Bogong High Plains whilst admiring the surrounding views.

 We’ll follow some of the 650km Australian Alpine Walking Track and head to the summit of Mt Nelse for some great views.
 We’ll also visit one of the famous mountain huts of the Victorian high country.

 Razorback Ridge - Mt Feathertop

 It’s a big day today, but certainly one not to miss!
 We’ll begin on one of the most iconic walks in Victoria, the Razorback Ridge.
 This classic track crosses the high ridge linking Mt Hotham to Mt Feathertop.
 Being mostly above the tree line, the ridge walk gives wonderful views of the surrounding alps.

 The last (optional) part of the walk to the summit of Mt Feathertop is a fairly steep climb.
 Once there though, you’ll enjoy outstanding 360 degree views as a reward for your effort.